 Switching the frog via built in switches - Tortoise

-- Includes 2 sets DPDT switches. - Work by wiping a contact on PCB no long tern reliability. (same as Seep point motors). - The internal changeover will occur before the point is fully thrown.
+Includes 2 sets DPDT switches.
+Work by wiping a contact on PCB short term reliability? (same as Seep point motors).
+The internal changeover will occur before the point is fully thrown.

 Switching the frog via add-on switches